reoccurcat/reoccurcat/README.md

 hii, i'm hayden!

-i'm a full stack web developer who sometimes freelances on stuff!
+i'm a full stack web developer who usually freelances on stuff!

 believe me, i couldn't tell you how some of my code works even though i made it...